X61 Y 88 W 528 H 33

-Louisa Foroughi from Fordham University in New York City got in touch with me two years ago.
+Louisa Foroughi from Fordham University in New York City got in touch with me a few years ago.
 She has been researching a book in Columbia University Library referenced as Plimpton MS 259, a manuscript that once belonged to members of the Gottes family of Little Ryburgh.
 This manuscript is a notebook containing texts to which additional pamphlets have been added.
 It is a miscellany written in 15th and 16th century hands, originating in England c 1475.

 In addition to a pamphlet on number theory and accounting practice, collections of Latin sayings, and religious tracts, this manuscript contains the account records of Robert, Nicholas, and Richard Gottes of Little Ryburgh.
 These are members of tree #036.